geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 So I don't know if you have tried this, but if you just delete that five rules for three fry,

 ##### **Chenyu** [[00:36:47](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=2207)]
 and let the long, like emulate that, you will see the output kernel is like 10% longer.
-I just guessed it maybe on the AOU counts.
+I just guessed it maybe on the ALU counts.
 So that means those rules are useful in some way, right?
 Yeah.
 It's like, it's better, the output kernel is better with those rules than with that.
 But those rules are also only applied to the N32 and N64.
 N64?
 Yeah, N64.
 Imagine the same rules could be generic to, say, N16 to N32.
 There's like some relationship that is always true between certain D types, but it's either, so the conclusion here is either our D comp can in general be made better, the way that it's always like fit into 232, maybe there's like missing opportunity, then we should be able to fully mimic this hack.
 Or, there are something that's just generically true, and we can apply that to smaller ints or like other D types.
 That was my whole point.

 ##### **Chrism** [[00:38:00](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=2280)]
 I see.
 Okay.
 Yeah.
 Yeah, I mean, it should be